View Print Version

 Adults

 Monitor adults with beat tray sampling (Figure 7).
-Hold an 18-inch-square tray with a white cloth cover one foot below a 0.75 to 1.5-inch diameter limb with an average number of spurs and branches.
+Hold an 18-inch square tray with a white cloth cover one foot below a 0.75 to 1.5-inch diameter limb with an average number of spurs and branches.
 Tap the limb firmly three times with a stiff rubber hose.
 Count adults jarred from the limb onto the tray.
 Thirty trays at random through the sampling area is standard for a pear block of ten to twenty acres.

 Subsequent generations of eggs and nymphs should be sampled on new shoot growth.
 Collect a total of ten leaves from each of ten randomly selected trees.
 Select five leaves from the lower canopy with two in the center of the canopy near the crotch of the scaffold limbs and three in the middle of each of two scaffold limbs (Figure 8).
-Include 1-2 leaves that may not receive good coverage in the center of the tree.
-Use a telescopic pruner to collect five leaves across two clusters or shoots in areas which are difficult to spray such as the upper canopy and the back side of limbs.
+Include one to two leaves that may not receive good coverage in the center of the tree.
+Use a telescopic pruner to collect five leaves across two clusters or shoots in areas which are difficult to spray, such as the upper canopy and the back side of limbs.

 diagram showing dimensions